Doha

 The Pearl-Qatar

-luxuryArtificial island with marinas, luxury towers, Porto Arabia waterfront, and the highest concentration of expat executives.
-Walkable lifestyle in a city otherwise built for cars.
+luxuryArtificial island with marinas, luxury residential towers, Porto Arabia waterfront dining, and the highest concentration of expat executives.
+The most walkable lifestyle destination in an otherwise car-dependent city.

 West Bay

-premiumDoha's CBD with skyscrapers, Corniche promenade, and the headquarters of most major banks and energy companies.
-Walking distance to the Souq Waqif and Museum of Islamic Art.
+premiumDoha's financial CBD with skyscrapers, the Corniche promenade, QFC, and the headquarters of major banks and energy companies.
+Walking distance to Souq Waqif and the Museum of Islamic Art.

 Al Waab

-premiumFamily-oriented compound district near Aspire Park, Villaggio Mall, and the international school cluster (American School of Doha, ACS Doha, Doha British).
+premiumFamily-oriented compound district around Aspire Park, Villaggio Mall, and the international school cluster (American School of Doha, ACS Doha, Doha British School).
 The default landing zone for expat families.

 Housing reality: Standard rental laws apply.
 Direct landlord negotiations are common, with 1-2 months deposit standard.